Whether you want a veggie side dish or an alternative to a meat curry, give this tasty aubergine recipe a go.

 - Heat a small, non-stick frying pan, tip in coriander and cumin and toast for a minute.
 Put into a mortar with the chilli(s), garlic, ginger and turmeric and pound to a paste or blend with a hand blender.

 - Heat the oil in a saucepan and add the mustard seeds.
 When they pop, add the curry leaves, cook for a minute, then add the onions and spice paste.
 Stir well and cook over a low heat for about 15 minutes.

 - Now add the coconut milk, cream and tamarind.
 Stir well and bring to the boil, then simmer for 5 minutes.
 Add the aubergines and potatoes (if some are large, cut them in half).
 Simmer for 15 to 20 minutes or until the potatoes are tender and the aubergines cooked.

 Top Tip: What if I have added too much chilli?
 Add a tablespoon of palm sugar or soft brown sugar, a squeeze of lemon juice and a little coconut cream or double cream.
-You can also serve some yogurt on the side to calm it down.
+You can also serve some yoghurt on the side to calm it down.